-Provision for income taxes for the three- and six-month periods of 2018 was \$20.6 million and \$45.3 million, compared to \$20.0 million and \$34.2 million for the prior-year periods.
-The effective tax rates for the three- and six-month periods were 28.8% and 34.4% of pre-tax income compared to 32.2% and 33.0% in the prior-year periods.
-The decrease in the effective tax rate in the second quarter of 2018 reflects a benefit due to permanent reinvestment of \$60.0 million in Mainland China as well as reduced withholding tax liabilities related to foreign currency exchange rates.
+Provision for income taxes for the three- and nine-month periods of 2018 was \$20.5 million and \$65.8 million, compared to \$21.5 million and \$55.7 million for the prior-year periods.
+The effective tax rates for the three- and nine-month periods were 27.9% and 32.0% of pre-tax income compared to 34.1% and 33.4% in the prior-year periods.
+The decrease in the effective tax rate in the third quarter of 2018 reflects a benefit due to a change in accounting method related to capitalization of research and development costs, which allowed us to utilize foreign tax credits that previously had a valuation allowance.
+In addition, in the second quarter of 2018 we designated \$60 million of our earnings in Mainland China as permanently reinvested, which allows us to remove a withholding tax liability on those earnings.

 The Company accounts for income taxes in accordance with the Income Taxes Topic of the Financial Accounting Standards Codification.
 These standards establish financial accounting and reporting standards for the effects of income taxes that result from an enterprise's activities during the current and preceding years.
 The Company takes an asset and liability approach for financial accounting and reporting of income taxes.
 The Company pays income taxes in many foreign jurisdictions based on the profits realized in those jurisdictions, which can be significantly impacted by terms of intercompany transactions between the Company and its foreign affiliates.
 Deferred tax assets and liabilities are created in this process.
 The Company has netted these deferred tax assets and deferred tax liabilities by jurisdiction.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be ultimately realized.
-The Company had net deferred tax assets of \$1.4 million and net deferred tax liabilities of \$2.9 million as of June 30, 2018 and December 31, 2017, respectively.
+The Company had net deferred tax assets of \$5.4 million and net deferred tax liabilities of \$2.9 million as of September 30, 2018 and December 31, 2017, respectively.

 In accordance with ASU 2018-05 and SAB 118, the Company recognized the provisional tax impacts related to the re-measurement of our deferred income tax assets and liabilities and the one-time, mandatory transition tax on deemed repatriation during the year ended December 31, 2017.
-As of June 30, 2018, the Company has not made any additional measurement-period adjustments related to these items.
+As of September 30, 2018, the Company has not made any additional measurement-period adjustments related to these items.
 Such adjustments may be necessary in future periods due to, among other things, the significant complexity of the Act and anticipated additional regulatory guidance that may be issued by the Internal Revenue Service ("IRS"), changes in analysis, interpretations and assumptions the Company has made and actions the Company may take as a result of the Act.
-The Company is continuing to gather information to assess the application of the Act and expects to complete its analysis with the filing of its 2017 income tax returns during the third quarter of 2018.
+The Company is continuing to gather information to assess the application of the Act and expects to complete its analysis by December 2018.